-They have released several consoles, computers, and retro consoles that play preloaded games from their past systems.
+Sega develops video games and also developed home video game systems until 2002.
+It has released several consoles, computers, and retro consoles that play pre-loaded games from its past systems.

 2022